vangelists/llvm-project/lldb/ReverseDebugging.md

 The current implementation takes advantage of existing functionality in LLDB, that forces the target to always be executed in single-step mode.
 Single-step execution imposes a 1000x or greater slowdown, but proved to be a nice enough starting point for the scope of this project.

-As the implementation matures, steps are gradually being taken to alleviate the slowdown (see [Avoiding Unwanted Symbols](#avoiding-unwanted-symbols) and [User Expression Evaluation](#user-expression-evaluation) below), although the current levels of slowdown and memory overhead remain far from ideal for daily use or use with non-trivial programs.
+As the implementation matures, steps are gradually being taken to alleviate the slowdown (see [Avoiding Unwanted Symbols](#avoiding-unwanted-symbols) and [Evaluating User Expressions](#evaluating-user-expressions) below), although the current levels of slowdown and memory overhead remain far from ideal for daily use or use with non-trivial programs.

 However, there is still lots of room for improvement and I will continue to look for new ways to speed up tracing after completing some of the functionality described in [Future Work](#future-work).

-## Command Reference
+# Command Reference

 <details><summary>Recording</summary>